NDIS Legislation Changes

 If the NDIA or planner told me on the phone it was okay, can I purchase the item?

-We cannot process the claim until your plan manager receives written approval from the NDIS.
-This is to make sure that you are not asked to pay money back to the NDIS or face other compliance action.
+Until written approval from the NDIS is provided to your plan manager, we are unable to process the claim; this is to make sure that you are not asked to pay money back to the NDIS or face other compliance action.

 My support coordinator, or provider has written a support letter for this non-approved item; can I purchase it?

-Unfortunately, letters of support from providers, even therapists, is not sufficient evidence to claim the item through NDIS funding.
+Unfortunately, letters of support from providers, even therapists, is not sufficient evidence to claim a Non-approved item through NDIS funding.

 The NDIA or planner told me that my plan manager can decide if it is okay to be claimed.
 Why won’t you process the claim?